-Founded in 1985, Rational Recovery enjoyed success throughout the 1990s as an alternative to Alcoholics Anonymous and other 12-step groups.
-Studies conducted at the time indicated that an individual was more likely to become and remain abstinent from alcohol if they participated in Rational Recovery meetings.
+Founded in 1985, Rational Recovery enjoyed success throughout the 1990s as an alternative to Alcoholics Anonymous (AA) and other 12-step groups.
+Studies conducted at the time indicated that a person was more likely to become and remain abstinent from alcohol if they participated in Rational Recovery meetings.

-In 1992, the non-profit Rational Recovery held a meeting and the result was the incorporation of ADAHSN (the Alcohol and Drug Abuse Self-Help Network) and by 1994, the organization had rebranded to SMART Recovery.
+In 1992, the non-profit Rational Recovery held a meeting and the result was the incorporation of the Alcohol and Drug Abuse Self-Help Network (ADAHSN).
+By 1994, the organization had rebranded to SMART Recovery.

 So that’s how things got started, but how does SMART Recovery actually work?